Using MCP from an AI Client

 - URL:

-http://127.0.0.1:<port>(default 3000) - Authentication:
+http://127.0.0.1:<port>/mcp(default port 3000) - Authentication:

 X-API-Key: <api-key>header on every request.
-Clients that only speak OAuth-style headers may sendAuthorization: Bearer <api-key>instead; the server accepts either. - Protocol: standard MCP — tool discovery via
+Clients that only speak OAuth-style headers may sendAuthorization: Bearer <api-key>instead; the server accepts either. - Protocol: standard MCP.
+Tool discovery via

-tools/list, invocation viatools/call
+tools/list, invocation viatools/call.

 If the client has a concept of "HTTP MCP servers", those four fields are all it needs.